-Route Hours of Operations Fleet Requirement Peak Hour Headway Express Route Route 52 Oroville - Chico Monday - Friday (Northbound) 5:35 AM - 6:20 AM M-F: One round-trip Route 52 Northbound/Southbound Services: (To & From) Chico Transit Center to Airport Monday - Friday 6:30 AM - 5:40 PM 1 M-F: 60 min.
-Route 52 Chico - Oroville Monday - Friday (Southbound) 5:50 PM - 6:30 PM M-F: One round-trip
+Route Hours of Operations Fleet Requirement Peak Hour Headway Express Route Route 52 Oroville - Chico Mon. - Fri.
+(NB) 5:35 AM - 6:20 AM M-F: One round-trip Route 52 NB/SB Services: (To/From) Chico Transit Center to Airport Monday - Friday 6:30 AM - 5:40 PM 1 M-F: 60 min.
+Route 52 Chico - Oroville Mon. - Fri.
+(SB)) 5:50 PM - 6:30 PM M-F: One round-trip

-B-Line Paratransit
+B-Line Paratransit (as of 3/2019)

-The B-Line Paratransit service has combined the previous Paratransit services provided in Chico, Paradise and Oroville into one service.
 B-Line Paratransit provides complementary Paratransit service in accordance with the Americans with Disabilities Act.
 B-Line Paratransit also offers Dial-a-Ride service for seniors and persons with disabilities.
 To be eligible for the service, riders must be 70 years of age or older or have an impairment that prevents using the fixed route system.

-The service area of B-Line Paratransit includes the Chico Urban Area, the entire Town of Paradise and portions of Paradise Pines, Wilderness Way off of Pentz Road, and the greater Oroville area, including the City of Oroville and portions of unincorporated Butte
+The service area of B-Line Paratransit includes the Chico Urban Area, the entire Town of Paradise and portions of Paradise Pines, Wilderness Way off of Pentz Road, and the greater Oroville area, including the City of Oroville and portions of unincorporated Butte County.

-County.
 Services on B-Line Paratransit are operated during the same time as the fixed route services.
 Services are operated during the following hours:

-- Monday through Friday: 5:50 AM to 10:00 PM
+Monday through Friday: 5:50 AM to 10:00 PM

-- Saturday: 7:00 AM to 10:00 PM
+Saturday: 7:00 AM to 10:00 PM

-- Sunday: 7:50 AM to 6:00 PM
+Sunday: 7:50 AM to 6:00 PM